NTracey/T1A1-Workbook/README.md

 American Psychological Association (2003) has general principles that experiments must abide by for ‘Ethical Principles of Psychologists and Code of Conduct ‘Principle A: Beneficence and Nonmaleficence’ that is to ‘strive to benefit those with whom they work and take care to do no harm.’.
 ‘Principle B: Fidelity and Responsibility’ implies to ‘establish relationships of trust with those with whom they work.’.
 ‘Principle C: Integrity’ means ‘to promote accuracy, honesty, and truthfulness in the science, teaching, and practice of psychology.’.
 ‘Principle D: Justice’ which is to ‘recognize that fairness and justice entitle all persons to access to and benefit from the contributions of psychology and to equal quality in the processes, procedures, and services being conducted’.
 ‘Principle E: Respect for People's Rights and Dignity’ means ‘respect the dignity and worth of all people, and the rights of individuals to privacy, confidentiality, and self-determination.’

-NHMRC (n.d) states that ‘First, research participants may enter into a relationship with researchers whom they may not know but need to trust.
+NHMRC (2018) states that ‘First, research participants may enter into a relationship with researchers whom they may not know but need to trust.
 This trust adds to the ethical responsibility borne by those in whom it is placed.
 Secondly, many who contribute as participants in human research do so altruistically, for the common good, without thought of recompense for their time and effort.
 This underscores the importance of protecting research patients.’

 To prevent the Facebook experiment incident happening the experiment must be legal, not infringe on human rights, contribute to the greater good, and be ethical.